 - Voltage Regulator

-Voltage regulator provides the regulated output.
+The voltage regulator provides the regulated output.
 There are many voltage regulator ICs available in the market.
 For 5V dc output we can use LM7805, for 9 V dc power supply we can use LM7809 and for 12V dc power supply LM7812 can be used.

 - Using Single Diode